 A semester GPA below 3.0 will result in the student being placed on academic probation.
 If a semester GPA of 3.0 is not attained during the subsequent semester of full time enrollment (or 12 credits of enrollment if enrolled part-time) the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.
 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

-When the student and his/her advisor determine that all degree requirements will be met during the current semester, the student should see the graduate coordinator to obtain a warrant request form.
+When the student and their advisor determine that all degree requirements will be met during the current semester, the student should see the graduate coordinator to obtain a warrant request form.
 The graduate coordinator will send the warrant request to the Graduate School.
 The warrant request should be made at least three weeks before the degree deadline for the current semester.
 Once all degree requirements have been fulfilled, the warrant is signed by the student's major professor, thesis committee, or advisor as appropriate.
 The student delivers the signed warrant to the Graduate School, room 217, Bascom Hall.
 Your thesis must be deposited to Memorial Library and your signed warrant delivered to the Graduate School by the degree deadline in order for your degree to be conferred.
 You must be enrolled for the semester in which you complete your degree.

 The Graduate School has a document on their web site that will answer questions on procedures.
 Information on thesis format is also found there.
 Our department does not have any additional formatting requirements and you can follow the Graduate School guidelines.